divonlan/genozip/README.md

 <b>genozip</b> --reference <i>myfasta.ref.genozip</i> *    <--- compresses all files in the current directory<br>
 <br>
 Notes:<br>
-1. genozip can compress with or without a refernece - using a reference often achieves much better compression<br>
+1. genozip can compress with or without a reference - using a reference often achieves much better compression<br>
 2. SAM/BAM - compression of aligned or unaligned SAM/BAM files is possible.
 Sorting makes no difference<br>
 3. Long reads - compression of long reads (Pac Bio / Nanopore) achieves signficantly better results when compressing an aligned BAM vs an unaligned BAM or FASTQ<br>
 4. Compression of BAM and CRAM (but not SAM) files requires samtools to be installed<br>